Taming-the-BEAST/StarBeast3-Tutorial/README.md

 # Dataset

-In this tutorial we will reconstruct species tree of **Canis** genus.
+In this tutorial we will reconstruct species tree of **Canis** genus - a group of mammals which includes wolves, domestic dogs, coyotes, and jackals.
 We will analyse 24 species, 8 out of which are extant.
-We will use 16 nuclear loci ({% cite lindblad2005genome --file StarBEAST3-Tutorial/master-refs.bib %}) for extant taxa in the first two analyses.
+We will use 16 nuclear loci {% cite lindblad2005genome --file StarBeast3-Tutorial/master-refs.bib %} for extant taxa in the first two analyses.
 We will add 50 morphological characters data for all 24 taxa for the total evidence analysis.
-Before starting download all the data for this tutorial.
+Before proceeding with the tutorial you should download all the data.
 You may browse these data using your preferred alignment viewer before proceeding with the tutorial.

 ------------------------------------------------------------------------